rancher/ecm-distro-tools/cmd/backport/README.md

 The backport utility will create backport issues and perform a cherry-pick of the given commits to the given branches, if commits are provided on the CLI.
 If no commits are given, only the backport issues are created.

+If a commit is provided, `backport` assumes you're running from the repository the operation is related to.
+This is simply to avoid having to guess or figure out where you store your code on your local system.

 ### Examples

 ```sh